vinaysteja2/TRAVELBEES_V_1.0/README.md

 "# TRAVEL-BEES Project(v1.0)"
 ![Travel Bees Logo](https://github.com/vinaysteja2/TRAVELBEES_V_1.0/blob/master/IMAGES_OVERVIEW/Screenshot%20(94).png?raw=true)

+🐝TRAVEL BEes - Tourist Guide Application (v1.0)
-TRAVEL BEes is a comprehensive tourist guide application designed to bridge the gap between travelers and local tourist guides across various destinations.
-The application adopts a microservices architecture, enabling improved scalability, flexibility, and maintainability as the platform grows and evolves.
+TRAVEL BEes is a comprehensive tourist guide application designed to connect travelers with local tourist guides across multiple destinations.
+This application is built using a microservices architecture to ensure scalability, flexibility, and maintainability.

-The current version of TRAVEL BEes comprises eight dedicated microservices, each responsible for specific functionalities within the system.
-These include:
+Overview
+The platform currently consists of 8 microservices:

-The Service Registry, which manages service discovery across the microservices;
+Service Registry — For managing service discovery across microservices.

-The API Gateway, which securely routes incoming requests to the appropriate services;
+API Gateway — To route requests to appropriate microservices securely.

-The User Service, which handles user registration, authentication, and profile management;
+User Service — Manages user authentication and profiles.

-The Tour Service, which manages tour-related information and updates;
+Tour Service — Handles tour information and updates.

-The Tourist Guide Service, which manages profiles of tourist guides and the places they are assigned to;
+Tourist Guide Service — Manages tourist guide profiles and their assigned places.

-The Booking Service, which handles user tour bookings;
+Booking Service — Processes user bookings for tours.

-The Review Service, where users can submit and view reviews and ratings; and
+Review Service — Manages user reviews and ratings for tours and guides.

-The Payment Service, which integrates with Razorpay for secure online payments.
+Payment Service — Integrates payment processing for bookings.

+How It Works
+Admin Management
-From the admin perspective, TRAVEL BEes provides a system where multiple tourist guides can be assigned to different regions such as Karnataka, Pune, and others.
-Each region may have several tourist guides, and each guide can conduct tours covering multiple tourist destinations.
-The admin also has the authority to update tour and tourist guide information at any time.
+The admin assigns multiple tourist guides to various locations such as Karnataka, Pune, etc. Each location can have several tourist guides, and each guide offers tours covering multiple places.

-From the user perspective, the experience begins with registration and login.
-Once authenticated, users can search for any location, such as "Bengaluru," and view a list of tourist guides available in that area.
-After selecting a tourist guide, the user is presented with a detailed view of the places that the selected guide covers, along with available tours.

-Users can then proceed to book tours through an integrated payment system powered by Razorpay, which supports debit cards, credit cards, and net banking.
-Once the payment is successful, the booking is confirmed, and the details are stored securely in the user’s booking history.
-If needed, users also have the option to cancel bookings.
-Additionally, the application provides functionality for users to download PDF reports summarizing their tour and guide information for future reference or offline use.

-The application is built using Java, Spring Boot, and Spring Data JPA for the backend, with PostgreSQL as the relational database.
-Spring Security with JWT (JSON Web Tokens) is employed to secure user sessions and APIs.
-Payment integration is handled through Razorpay, allowing for multiple modes of payment.
-The system’s architecture is designed using the microservices pattern, with a Service Registry and API Gateway facilitating efficient communication and service orchestration.
+User Experience
+Users first register and log in to the application.
+After authentication, users can search for a destination (e.g., Bengaluru).
+The application then displays all tourist guides available in that area.

+Tour Guide Selection
+Once a user selects a tourist guide, the application presents a detailed list of places that guide covers.
+Users can browse tours offered by that guide.

+Booking & Payment
+Users can book a tour with the chosen guide and complete payment through the integrated Razorpay payment gateway.
+The system supports multiple payment modes including debit cards, credit cards, and net banking.

+Post Booking Features
+After booking, users can view their booking history, cancel bookings if needed, and even download detailed PDF reports containing tour and guide information for future reference.

+Technology Stack
+Backend: Java, Spring Boot, Spring Data JPA

+Database: PostgreSQL

+Security: Spring Security with JWT (JSON Web Tokens)

+Payment Integration: Razorpay (supporting debit, credit, and net banking)

+Architecture: Microservices with Service Registry and API Gateway

  Additional Features
-Beyond core functionalities, TRAVEL BEes includes several user experience enhancements.
-An OTP system ensures secure admin logins, preventing unauthorized access.
-The frontend includes notification boxes that provide real-time feedback for user actions such as bookings, cancellations, and errors.
-Additionally, sliding window UI components contribute to a modern and interactive user interface, enhancing the overall usability and appeal of the application.
+✅ OTP system for secure admin login

+🔔 Notification boxes on the frontend for status updates and confirmations

+⏭️ Sliding window UI components for smooth navigation and modern UX